CortexFoundation/tech-doc/mining.md

 Set the miner pool URI for submitting solutions.
 Up to 3.

 #### --worker
 Enable multiple miners to mine with same account.
-Set different worker to differentiate
+Set different worker to differentiate different miner account

 #### --deviceids [id1,id2,id3]
 Set which GPU device use for mining, param is device ids concatenated by commas.